Shopify/theme-tools/.changeset/happy-lemons-train.md

 Add support for `.theme-check.yml` config files

 **New features**:
+- Developers can write their own checks and publish them to [npm](https://npmjs.com)

+  Modules that follow the `@scope/theme-check-*` or `theme-check-*` naming conventions are automatically loaded.

+  The `require` property of the configuration file can be used to load checks that do not follow the naming convention.

+  See [Creating a Theme Check extension](docs/writing-your-own-check/index.md) for more info.

 - `extends` can be an array
 - `extends` can refer to node module dependencies
 - `extends` also accepts "modern" config identifiers: